ddsky/spoonacular-api-clients/kotlin/docs/RecipesApi.md

 val recipeBoxId : java.math.BigDecimal = 2468 // java.math.BigDecimal | The id of the recipe box to which the search should be limited to.
-val titleMatch : kotlin.String = Crock Pot // kotlin.String | Enter text that must be found in the title of the recipes. val maxReadyTime : java.math.BigDecimal = 20 // java.math.BigDecimal | The maximum time in minutes it should take to prepare and cook the recipe. val ignorePantry : kotlin.Boolean = false // kotlin.Boolean | Whether to ignore typical pantry items, such as water, salt, flour, etc. val sort : kotlin.String = calories // kotlin.String | The strategy to sort recipes by.
+val titleMatch : kotlin.String = Crock Pot // kotlin.String | Enter text that must be found in the title of the recipes. val maxReadyTime : java.math.BigDecimal = 20 // java.math.BigDecimal | The maximum time in minutes it should take to prepare and cook the recipe. val minServings : java.math.BigDecimal = 1 // java.math.BigDecimal | The minimum amount of servings the recipe is for.
+val maxServings : java.math.BigDecimal = 8 // java.math.BigDecimal | The maximum amount of servings the recipe is for.
+val ignorePantry : kotlin.Boolean = false // kotlin.Boolean | Whether to ignore typical pantry items, such as water, salt, flour, etc. val sort : kotlin.String = calories // kotlin.String | The strategy to sort recipes by.
 See a full list of supported sorting options. val sortDirection : kotlin.String = asc // kotlin.String | The direction in which to sort.
 Must be either 'asc' (ascending) or 'desc' (descending).